tschaffter/raspberry-pi-kernel-hardened/README.md

 ### Identify the default configuration to use

-Go to the page [Kernel building][raspberrypi_kernel_build] of the Raspberry Pi website to identify the default build configuration to use for the target Pi.
+Go to the page [Kernel building][raspberrypi_kernel_build] of the Raspberry Pi website to identify the configuration to apply for your Pi.

 Examples: